snufflyyy/chip8-emulator/README.md

 cd build
 ```

-Finally, configure the cmake project and build it:
+Finally, configure the CMake project and build it:

 ```bash
 cmake ..